davletovb/davletovb.github.io/index.md

 Data Scientist | ML | NLP | AI
 ------------------------------------

-As a dedicated Data Scientist, I specialize in transforming raw data into valuable insights.
-My expertise in Machine Learning, Natural Language Processing, and data-driven decision-making has been sharpened through diverse projects and professional experiences.

 My portfolio includes a diverse range of innovative projects.
 From forecasting the Air Quality Index for major Canadian cities to creating a tool that matches Twitter users based on their tweets using NLP, each project has been a unique journey.
 I've also developed a Machine Learning-based system that answers product-related questions using Reddit posts and comments, and a Telegram bot that helps users practice English.

-In my professional journey, I've always aimed to deliver value and make a positive impact through data.
-If you're seeking a technically skilled, passionate learner with a knack for innovative problem-solving, I'd be delighted to connect.

 🌍  Location: Ontario, Canada
 🖥️  Portfolio: [github](https://github.com/davletovb)